cysouw/diathesis/text/c11_infinitive.md

 - agentive verbs like *arbeiten, bringen, laufen, rennen, schlafen, schwimmen, zurückbringen*, etc.
 - not possible with non-agentive verbs like: *abkühlen, ankommen, aufstehen, bluten, einschlafen, fallen, husten, niesen, scheitern, stürzen, verrosten, wachsen, weinen*

-### *gehen/fahren + Infinitiv* Abitive {#sec:infinitive-gehen-abitive}
+### *gehen/fahren+Infinitiv* Abitive {#sec:infinitive-gehen-abitive}

-Parallel to the *sein + Infinitiv* absentive, the light verbs *gehen* 'to go' and *fahren* 'to drive' can also be used to indicate (intended) absence because of an activity [@next a].
+Parallel to the *sein+Infinitiv* absentive, the light verbs *gehen* 'to go' and *fahren* 'to drive' can also be used to indicate (intended) absence because of an activity [@next a].
 In accordance to their lexical meaning, these two light verbs place a focus on the movement away, leading to the absence.
 I propose the term ~~abitive~~ (from Lat. *abire* 'to depart, to go away') for this construction.
 This term explicitly evokes a relation to the ~~ablative~~, which is a nominal category that expresses a motion away from something.
 The verbal abitive construction does not induce an IPP *Ersatzinfinitiv* [@next c].

 ::: ex
 - Er besucht seinen Freund. \